slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The foundation of maturity: just because it’s not your fault doesn’t mean it’s not your responsibility."
 -- Kevin Kelly*

-The advantage of getting older is that you become more decisive.
+The advantage of aging is that you become more decisive.
+Maturing is realizing that many things don't need your comments.

-> *"The old believe everything; the middle-aged suspect everything; the young know everything."
--- Oscar Wilde*

 > *"We mature with the damage, not with the years."
 -- Mateus William*